DELHI, INDIA

 Litigation can arise in various contexts, and it is broadly categorized into the following types:

-Civil Litigation: Involves disputes between individuals or entities, such as contract disputes, property disputes, personal injury claims, and family law matters.
+• Civil Litigation: Disputes between individuals or entities, such as contracts, property, or personal injury claims.

 Why Choose Litigation?

-• Legal Precedent is Needed: Establishing a legal precedent through a court judgment can benefit future cases.
+• Legal Precedent is Needed: Court judgments can set precedents for future cases.

-• Enforceability: Court judgments are legally binding and enforceable, providing a clear resolution to the dispute.
+• Enforceability: Judgments are legally binding and enforceable, ensuring clear resolutions.

 Conclusion